sunscarp/theloopydragon/the-loopy-dragon/README.md

 - Product grid with add-to-cart functionality
 - Cart summary with total price
 - Responsive and dark mode support
+- **Mobile-first design:** Looks great and is fully usable on all phones and tablets

 ## Getting Started